We had dinner at Szechuan Delicious Restaurant on a Saturday. Oh boy, this restaurant was busy as always.

 It is a small French patisserie which seats no more than 20.

 Polly had a Cappuccino which is strong in coffee flavour.

 I had a Matcha Latte.
 It left behind a layer of oily green settlement at the end; kind of weird.

 The croissants here are amazing.
 They are so big and airy.
-More on following page.
-Click here to continue reading
+Continue reading

 It’s been a long while I have not been back to Diplomat Bakery.
 Polly and I met up for cake meet again after a long break at Diplomat Bakery which is one of our favourite place.